Lewis and Clark Expedition: Departure

 One of their horses disappeared, and they believed the Sioux were responsible.
-Afterward, the two sides met and there was a disagreement, and the Sioux asked the men to stay or to give more gifts instead before being allowed to pass through their territory.
-They came close to fighting several times, and both sides finally backed down and the expedition continued on to Arikara territory.
+Afterward, the two sides met and there was a disagreement, and the Sioux asked the men to stay or to give more gifts (or tribute) instead, before being allowed to pass through their territory.
 Clark wrote they were "warlike" and were the "vilest miscreants of the savage race".
+They came close to blows several times, until the Lakota chief, Black Buffalo, persuaded Lewis to distribute more tobacco to the assembled warriors.
+Lewis complied and the expedition was allowed to continue upstream to the Arikara villages.

-In the winter of 180405, the party built Fort Mandan, near present-day Washburn, North Dakota.
-Just before departing on April 7, 1805, the expedition sent the keelboat back to St. Louis with a sample of specimens, some never seen before east of the Mississippi.
+In the winter of 1804–1805, the party built Fort Mandan, near present-day Washburn, North Dakota.
+Just before departing on April 7, 1805, the expedition sent the keelboat back to St. Louis with a sample of specimens, some never-before-seen east of the Mississippi.
 One chief asked Lewis and Clark to provide a boat for passage through their national territory.
-As tensions increased, Lewis and Clark prepared to fight, but the two sides fell back in the end.
 The Americans quickly continued westward (upriver), and camped for the winter in the Mandan nation's territory.

-After the expedition had set up camp, nearby Native Americans came to visit in fair numbers, some staying all night.
+After the expedition had set-up camp, nearby tribal members came to visit in fair numbers, some staying all night.
 For several days, Lewis and Clark met in council with Mandan chiefs.
-Here they met a French-Canadian fur trapper named Toussaint Charbonneau, and his young Shoshone wife Sacagawea.
-Charbonneau at this time began to serve as the expedition's translator.
+Here they met a French-Canadian fur trapper named Toussaint Charbonneau, and his young Shoshone wife, Sacagawea.
+Charbonneau, at this time, began to serve as the expedition's translator.
 Peace was established between the expedition and the Mandan chiefs with the sharing of a Mandan ceremonial pipe.
-By April 25, Captain Lewis wrote his progress report of the expedition's activities and observations of the Native American nations they have encountered to date: A Statistical view of the Indian nations inhabiting the Territory of Louisiana, which outlined the names of various tribes, their locations, trading practices, and water routes used, among other things.
+By April 25, Captain Lewis wrote his progress report of the expedition's activities and observations of the Native American nations they had encountered to-date in A Statistical view of the Indian nations inhabiting the Territory of Louisiana, which outlined the names of various tribes, their locations, trading practices and water routes used, among other points.
 President Jefferson would later present this report to Congress.

-They followed the Missouri to its headwaters, and over the Continental Divide at Lemhi Pass.
-In canoes, they descended the mountains by the Clearwater River, the Snake River, and the Columbia River, past Celilo Falls, and past what is now Portland, Oregon, at the meeting of the Willamette and Columbia Rivers.
+They followed the Missouri to its headwaters, and over the Continental Divide at Lemhi Pass, then north to Traveler's Rest, and crossed the Bitteroots at Lolo Pass.
+They descended on foot, then proceeded in canoes down the Clearwater, Snake, and Columbia rivers, past Celilo Falls and present-day Portland, at the confluence of the Willamette and Columbia rivers.
 Lewis and Clark used William Robert Broughton's 1792 notes and maps to orient themselves once they reached the lower Columbia River.
 The sighting of Mount Hood and other stratovolcanos confirmed that the expedition had almost reached the Pacific Ocean.